 What are Cognitive Behavioral Therapists?

-Cognitive behavioral therapy (CBT) is a common type of talk therapy (psychotherapy) that has been demonstrated effective for a range of mental health struggles including anxiety disorders, depression, substance abuse, eating disorders, marital problems, and severe mental illness.
+Cognitive behavioral therapy (CBT) is a common type of talk therapy (psychotherapy) that has been demonstrated effective for a range of mental health struggles including anxiety disorders, depression disorders, substance abuse, eating disorders, marital problems, and severe mental illness.

 CBT is based on scientific research methods forming several core principles, to include the following premises: